Colony of Jamaica: Colonial elections

 The 1949 Jamaican general election was much closer.
 The PNP received more votes (203,048) than the JLP (199,538), but the JLP secured more seats; 17 to the PNP's 13.
 Two seats were won by independents.
 The voter turnout was 65.2%.

 The parties lobbied the colonial government for a further increase in constitutional powers for the elected government, and in June 1953 a new constitution provided for the appointment of a chief minister and seven other Ministers from the elected House of Representatives.
 They now had a majority over the official and nominated members.
 For the first time, the Ministers could now exercise wide responsibility in the management of the internal affairs of the island.
 The only limits placed on their powers pertained to public security, public prosecutions and matters affecting members of the Civil Service, which still fell under the Colonial Secretary.
 In 1953, Bustamante became Jamaica's first chief minister (the pre-independence title for head of government).

 In the 1955 Jamaican general election, the PNP won for the first time, securing 18 out of 32 seats.
 The JLP ended up with 14 seats, and there were no independents.
 The voter turnout with 65.1%.
 As a result, Norman Manley became the new chief minister.

 The 1959 Jamaican general election was held on 28 July 1959, and the number of seats was increased to 45.
 The PNP secured a wider margin of victory, taking 29 seats to the JLP's 16.
+The turnout was 66%.

 Manley was appointed Jamaica's first premier on 14 August 1959.